suntrackspb/UniversalSocketClipboard/README.md

 ## English

-A centralized clipboard for your local network, with an OpenWRT router as the server.
+Universal Socket Clipboard is a centralized clipboard for your local network powered by a simple WebSocket server that can run on an OpenWRT router, a regular Linux/Windows server, or a NAS.

 ### Features